Skip to content

 Data compilation

-The purpose of the processing is to generate accounting figures corresponding to the degree of detail of the questionnaire for each enterprise.
-The processing takes place in stages:
+The goal of the data processing is to generate accounting figures corresponding to the level of detail in the questionnaire for each individual company in the population.

-It should be emphasized that the calculated figures at the workplace level must be taken with some reservation.
-For combined enterprises, the method assumes that the individual workplaces have, as a starting point, accounting figures per year. man-years equivalent to the average for all uncombined enterprises in the same ownership and industry.
-Only if all workplaces in a combined enterprise have an industry within the professions for which there are standard numbers can it be possible to re-adjust, so that the finally assigned figures at the workplace level add up to the total number of the enterprise.
+The calculated figures at the workplace level should be considered estimates.
+For combined companies, the method assumes that the individual workplaces, as a starting point, have accounting figures per full-time equivalent that correspond to the average for all non-combined companies in the same ownership form and industry.
+Only if all workplaces in a combined company have industries within the sectors for which standard figures are available, is it possible to adjust so that the finally assigned figures at the workplace level sum up to the company's total figures.

 Adjustment